 A common approach to determining WCET by a measurement-based approach is to design and run timing tests that use interference generator applications to generate interference on the multicore system.
 Rapita have a library of such applications, called RapiDaemons, which generate configurable, constant, predictable, and reproducible loads on specific shared multicore resources.
 In a measurement-based approach, the execution time of software running on one core is tested while interference generators such as RapiDaemons are executed on none, one or more other cores, so the impact of multicore interference on the software execution time can be understood (e.g. Figure 1).

 To apply a measurement-based approach to multicore WCET estimation, detailed understanding of the multicore platform and the shared resources and interference channels on it is needed.
-Expert engineers are needed to understand the system, analyze performance requirements, develop test plans, and generate test scenarios that stress the system’s execution time by selecting appropriate interference generators to use and performance monitoring counters to observe during tests.
+Expert engineers are needed to understand the system, analyze performance requirements, develop test plans, and generate test scenarios that stress the system’s execution time by selecting appropriate interference generators to use and hardware event monitors to observe during tests.
 At Rapita, we apply a V-model based approach as shown in Figure 2.

 The use of a measurement-based approach that utilizes interference generators such as RapiDaemons avoids the pitfalls of static analysis; as execution times are determined from real measurements, there are no errors due to incorrect models (and there are currently no models available that can accurately model multicore systems and their interference), and as tests are specifically designed to identify the high-water mark paths through the code, the results are not overly pessimistic.

 Rapita’s MACH178 solution and Multicore Timing Solution are the only commercial solutions for WCET estimation for multicore systems.
 A key part of these solutions is the supporting tool suite which includes RapiTime, a dynamic analysis tool identified by The FAA as “an example of a mature tool in this aspect [dynamic timing analysis]”.